ApexInsurtech/Aspire/README.md

 - Group Chat -  NEARLY DONE
 - File Upload
 - IoT - See Jira for Fuzz comments
+- Claim State - This state will be used to handle claims
 - Payment - Corda Settler
 - ReInsurancePolicyState - A very simple variation of the Insurance Policy but inputs will the InsurancePolicyState
 - Spring Boot to create API's
 - Basic Front End using above API's